kragen/dernocua/text/hash-consing-ropes.md

 Here, I’m supposing that each concatenation node includes a left pointer, a right pointer, two 64-bit words of hash, and a length field, so about 5 words, 40 bytes.
 On a 32-bit machine maybe it would be 20 bytes.
-You might need another word if you can't steal a bit for a type field somewhere, either in the node pointer or from one of the words.
+You might need another word if you can’t steal a bit for a type field somewhere, either in the node pointer or from one of the words.